NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/03 - Authentication and Authorization/04 - HTTP APIs in Vault/3 04 - HTTP APIs in Vault.md

 ---

-- Sample requests are well-documented for multiple secret types at <https://vaultproject.io/api-docs/>
+- Sample requests are well-documented for multiple secret types at the following [link](https://vaultproject.io/api-docs/)